PackagePages/LaravelPackage.com/docs/01-the-basics.md

 // additional bootstrapping methods...
 ```

-## The directory structure of a package
+## The Directory Structure of a Package

 In general (and by convention), a package contains a `src/` (short for “source”) folder containing all package specific logic (classes) and a `composer.json` file containing information about the package itself.
 Additionally, most packages also include a license and documentation.